Redesign National Park Service app

 “Ahha!
 This is so delightful to play with! 😆”

-1 day to a week of intermittent planning for a trip to a national park.
+One day to a week of intermittent planning for a trip to a national park.

 Jump between browsers, Reddit, group chats, and the National Park Service app